fazries/dbzl-test-2/README.md

 cd dbzl-test-2
 cd k8s/helm
 ```
-there's a chart named webapp. you can update the parameters via `values.yaml`
+there's a chart named `webapp`. you can update the parameters via `values.yaml`

 ### running the deployment
 ```